WHAT TYPES OF BURGLAR ALARMS ARE AVAILABLE?

-A dummy burglar alarm might seem as an intriguing option as it comes at a fraction of the cost of a quality burglar alarm system but it will prove the worst possible decision.
+A dummy burglar alarm might seem like an intriguing option as it comes at a fraction of the cost of a quality burglar alarm system but it will prove the worst possible decision.
 Unfortunately, there are a lot of homeowners who entrust the security of their home to a fake burglar alarm in the false hope that it’s enough to stop opportunist burglars.

 Buying a dummy bell box hoping that it will prevent burglars from attempting to break in is futile as most burglars can immediately identify a fake alarm which in turn functions as a sign that your home hasn't got any real burglary prevention measures.
 Even if you absolutely can't afford a proper burglar alarm, do not opt for a fake one under any circumstances.

 It is crucial that you ensure your home alarm system is installed and maintained by an NSI or SSAIB approved company.
 Insurance companies will also require that your alarm system is approved by one of the aforementioned authorities to qualify for their insurance cover plans.
 At Banham, all our installations are NSI Gold approved meaning that your insurance company will not only cover your property but it’s also likely they will provide some sort of discount to your annual plan.

 Furthermore, enlisting the services of a professional security company to undertake the installation and annual maintenance of your home alarm system will ensure it’s in good working order and will go a long way toward avoiding false alarm activations.